 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can you add content from an RSS feed to a post instead of a sidebar?
-You sure can!
+Can you add content from RSS feeds to posts?
+Yes, you can!

-You can easily do this using plugins.
-Search on the WordPress plugin directory for RSS Aggregator, RSS feed to post, etc.
+You can do this using WordPress plugins.
+Just search inside your ’Add Plugins’ section (Plugins > Add New) for RSS Post, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need help with plugin configuration.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need help configuring plugins.

 WPeMatico

-WPeMatico is an easy to use plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an easy to use autoblogging plugin that lets you publish posts automatically from multiple RSS/Atom feeds.

 For more details, go here: